 Consider speaking to your employer about making additional contributions from your salary.
 You can even make your own contributions with the purpose of claiming a tax deduction on these contributions at the end of the financial year.
 Additionally, if you have a spouse you could consider the benefits of them making Spouse Contributions into your account, in some situations allowing them to receive a tax rebate.
 These small contributions can make a huge difference to the health of your retirement savings in the long run.

 Compound interest is a powerful tool and starting early, even if small, can have a significant impact on your balance in the future.
 This is especially useful if you plan to take time off, whether it be to have children, or to pursue further study or a move to switch to part time work rather than full time.
 Each of us has a different story but there are some common strategies that can be used to effectively manage your Super through these periods.

-In addition to the benefits of compound interest, government schemes such as the Low-Income Superannuation Tax Offset (LISTO) and the Government Co-contributions for low to middle income earners encourage you to contribute yourself and the Government can contribute up to $1000 to your account based on eligibility criteria.
+In addition to the benefits of compound interest, government schemes such as the Low-Income Superannuation Tax Offset (LISTO) and the Government Co-contributions for low to middle income earners encourage you to contribute with Government incentives of up to $1000 based on eligibility criteria.

 If you would like more information on any of this information, please call our Member Care Team on 1300 360 907 alternatively you can email them at firstname.lastname@example.org

 Disclaimer: The content of this article includes advice that is general in nature and does not consider your personal situation.
 Christian Super encourages all people considering their options in retirement planning to seek out qualified professionals who can provide specific personal advice.